adenchfi/ChiGPU/README.md

 # Typical usage
 We expect the user to use Wannier90 to generate the tight-binding moddel, with flag write_hr=.true. or write_tb=.true.
-Some lines in the files need to be deleted.
+Some lines in the files need to be deleted; the util/wannier_filter_hr.py script will do that.